exercism/elm/exercises/concept/story-name/.docs/introduction.md

 age = Nothing
 ```

-## Reading the content a Maybe value
+## Reading the content of a Maybe value

 Reading the content of a `Maybe` value is done via "pattern matching".
 Pattern matching is also introduced in more details in another concept, so we just focus on how pattern matching a `Maybe` works.